linoscope/linoscope.github.io/content/posts/writing-a-game-boy-emulator-in-ocaml.md

   ...
 ```

-Now let's zoom in into the return type of the constructor, namely the `uint8 arg` in `Registers.r -> uint8 arg`.
-What does this represent?
+Then what does the return type of the constructor (`uint8 arg` in `Registers.r -> uint8 arg`) represent?
 There seems to be nothing corresponding to this in the variant definition.

-In conclusion, the return value is used to change the **type of the value you _return_ in the pattern match based on the constructor**.
+The answer is: it changes **type of the value you _return_ in the pattern match based on the constructor**.

 Take a look at the below match statement.
-Notice that the type of value we **return** in the match statement (type of `Registers.read_r r` and `Registers.read_rr rr`) is different depending on the constructor we match.
-This is possible because the **return** type of the constructor (`.. -> t` in the GADT definition) is different.
+Notice that the type of value we return in the match statement is different depending on the constructor we match.
+This is possible because the return type of the constructor is different.

 ```OCaml
 let read_arg = function